-My bête noir in the Archives reading room is a great soul who on occasion graces me with a sniff and slight curl of his lip when I tell him what I’m researching, indicating that my efforts are mere puppy-dribble in the field of serious scholarship, and I should go home and not bother the genealogists.
-“Oh, I’ve been hearing that since I was a child,” he said when I asked about Vicksburg not celebrating the Fourth of July after surrendering to Grant until “surrendering” to Eisenhower some ninety years later.
+My bête noir in the MDAH reading room is a great soul who, when I tell him what I’m researching, usually suggests with a sniff and slight curl of his lip that my efforts are puppy-dribble in the field of serious scholarship, and I should go home and not bother the genealogists.
+When I asked him about Vicksburg not celebrating the Fourth of July for almost a hundred years after surrendering to Grant, he said, “Oh, I’ve been hearing that since I was a child.”

-What he meant was that the purported myth is antediluvian chestnut, overworked, overdone and uninteresting.
+What he meant was that the it’s an old chestnut, overworked, overdone and uninteresting.
 I on the other hand found it intriguing not for the supreme irony of Vicksburg, a city in rebellion against the United States surrendering on that nation’s Day of Independence from Great Britain, but because the situation offers some insight into Southern patriotism.
 When did patriotism become reestablished in Southern culture?
 How long was it after the Civil War and Reconstruction that Southerners came to identify with, support and yes perhaps even love the United States of America?

 It must be said that Southern patriotism was certainly well-established long before Ike came to Vicksburg in 1947.
 Florence King states that the rest of the nation was surprised at the numbers of Southerners who flocked to recruiting stations during the Spanish-American War (1898), but then Havana is on our doorstep, as was dramatically brought back home in October, 1962.
 Spanish-American vet Teddy Roosevelt—whose mother was a Georgia belle—built the biggest navy in the world and expanded U.S. influence over the globe, and the South was a strong participant in the various chauvinistic, jingoistic isolationist movements that swept the country in the periods leading up to the two world wars.
 But it wasn’t until after the Allied victory in World War II, and the return of Southern G.I.s from far-flung corners of the earth, that patriotism became solidly entrenched in the Southern Zeitgeist.
 Vicksburg’s surrender to Eisenhower stands as a watershed for that mindset, which is still solidly entrenched today.